-For the past few years, waiting for a tech IPO has felt a lot like a conversation with the White Queen from Alice in Wonderland.
+Over the past few years, waiting for a tech IPO felt a lot like a conversation with the White Queen from Alice in Wonderland… always promised, never quite arriving.

 “Jam tomorrow, jam yesterday, but never, ever jam today.”

-If you’ve been working at a tech company hoping for an IPO, that probably sounds familiar.
-2021 was a wild year for IPOs, but since then, it’s been a long waiting game.
+If you’ve been holding stock options at a startup, 2021 probably feels like a lifetime ago.
+That year saw an IPO boom, but since then it’s been delay after delay.
 The IPO could have been last year.
 Maybe it’ll be next year.
 But somehow, it’s never today.

 Will 2025 be the year that we see tech stock offering trends?